And Starring Pancho Villa as Himself: Plot

-The movie opens in 1923 with studio executive Frank N. Thayer receiving a letter in the mail, alongside a medallion of the Virgin of Guadalupe.
+In 1923 studio executive Frank N. Thayer receives a letter in the mail with a medallion of the Virgin of Guadalupe.

 Thayer then flashes back to the height of the Mexican Revolution.
 Pancho Villa finds himself without adequate funding to finance his war against the military-run government.
 Villa also finds himself at odds with the Americans because of the Hearst media empire's press campaign against him.
 He has a Jewish-American lieutenant of his, Sam Dreben, to send feelers to American film studios.
-Villa's plan is to convince them to send film crew to film his battles.
+Villa's plan is to convince them to send a film crew to film his battles.
 D.W.
 Griffith is immediately interested and convinces Mutual Film Studios boss Harry T. Aitken to send a crew.
-As Aitken’s nephew, Thayer is initially assigned an errand boy for the studio, but he makes a good impression with Villa, who demands that Thayer be placed in charge of the project.
-Thayer and a camera crew team film Villa leading his men to victory in battle.
+As Aitken’s nephew, Thayer is initially assigned an errand boy for the studio, but he makes a good impression with Villa; the latter then demands that Thayer be placed in charge of the project.

+Thayer and a camera crew film Villa leading his men to victory in battle.
 Despite the failure of this initial footage (which draws derisive laughter from potential backers) Thayer convinces Aitken to invest even more money in a second attempt, and also convinces Villa to participate in making a more narrative film.

 Thayer returns to Mexico with a director, actors, producers, cameramen and screenwriters, and begin to film Villa's previous exploits using a younger actor, future film director Raoul Walsh as Villa.
-The filming goes well, although Villa becomes angry that the screenwriters and the director have decided to use creative license to enhance the film.
-However, he agrees to do a cameo appearance as an older version of himself.
-Meanwhile, Thayer begins a romance with actress Teddy Sampson.
+The filming goes well, although Villa is angeded that that the screenwriters and the director have decided to use creative license to enhance the film.
+However, Villa is convinced to do a cameo appearance as an older version of himself.
+Thayer begins a romance with actress Teddy Sampson.
 He also is assigned two young child soldiers as editing assistants by Villa.